Frabbandera/medleydb-mert-instrument-classification/README.md

 The main failure mode was not complete absence of recognition.
 The model often detected part of the active instrument set, but tended to over-predict additional labels or miss acoustically heterogeneous classes.

-## My Contribution

-This was a collaborative team project.
-The repository is presented as a team-developed workflow covering dataset preparation, modelling, experiment configuration, validation, error analysis and technical reporting.

-Because several tasks were developed in parallel, the public description does not assign exclusive ownership of individual modules.
-The project is included in this portfolio to document exposure to machine-learning validation workflows, audio-data preprocessing, controlled experimental design and reproducible reporting.

 ## How to Run / Reproduce

 This repository does not include MedleyDB audio files, cached embeddings, trained checkpoints or generated result folders.